-This approach is complicated by the fact that the way government institutions operate often comes from the pre-digital era.21 A mature digital state allows us to cross institutional and domain boundaries with relative ease as the data, not the client, needs to move between them, so we are no longer restricted by the historical setup of how state agencies operate and divide their responsibilities.
-Different whole-of-government and interoperability approaches suggest policies and reforms to reduce institutional complexity and align institutions and regulations to match the renewed services better.22 Above the ground, what the citizen experiences: human-centric, accessible, proactive, trustworthy, empowering
+This approach is complicated by the fact that the way government institutions operate often comes from the pre-digital era.
+A mature digital state allows us to cross institutional and domain boundaries with relative ease as the data, not the client, needs to move between them, so we are no longer restricted by the historical setup of how state agencies operate and divide their responsibilities.
+Different whole-of-government and interoperability approaches suggest policies and reforms to reduce institutional complexity and align institutions and regulations to match the renewed services better.
+22

+Above the ground, what the citizen experiences: humancentric, accessible, proactive, trustworthy, empowering

-Below the ground, all the complexity is hidden from the citizen
+Below the ground, all the complexity that the citizen does not need to interact with